-Whether you’re traveling or staying in an area that you’re familiar with this holiday, there are support groups that you can attend.
-If you’ve never been to one, now just might be a good time to get some experience under your belt.
-Seeking assistance for holiday triggers is nothing to feel bad about.
-It will be good for you to listen to others who are in your shoes, and potentially even share what’s causing your anxious behavior.
-When we can address a problem that we’re having, we can work toward resolving it, and support groups could be what helps you the most.
-Don’t knock it until you try it!
+Seeking support for holiday triggers can be a successful strategy for navigating the season.
+Whether you’re traveling or staying near home this holiday, many areas have a variety of support groups you can attend.
+If you’ve never been to one, now might be a good time to get some experience under your belt.
+It can be helpful to listen to others who are in similar situations, and you could even share what’s causing your own anxious behavior.
+When we’re able to address our problems, we can work toward resolving them.
+Support groups offer an invaluable way to face your issues and take the steps to conquer them.

 2. Go for a Walk

 Don’t be afraid to go outside and escape the chaos by going for a walk.
 Put some headphones on and listen to a podcast or some music that helps you unwind.
 Taking the dog out for a walk can also help to put your worries at ease, since exercise can help relieve anxiety.
 It’s always a good idea to have an escape plan before facing stressful situations, and excusing yourself for a walk can be the perfect strategy.
 Give yourself permission to slip away when you need to — there’s nothing wrong with partaking in self-preservation!